 - Often, some contact with the individual in the context of local training/organizing or some mutually agreed-upon voluntary experience that gives the individual a better view and feel for IAF organizing and the local IAF organizer a better sense of the individual;

 - Then the 90-day try-out itself.

-Successful tryouts lead to full-time professional organizer positions with a Metro IAF organization.
+Successful tryouts lead to full-time professional organizer positions with an IAF organization.